 What happens after the foundation and first sale?

 The answers to these questions (and more), will result in a business plan that should account for unforeseen or expected difficulties.
 Again, study the market carefully.

-Step 8 – Vendors or Suppliers – whatever type of business you will be running, whether it’s product or service oriented, you will be needing supplies, equipment as well as services yourself.
+Whatever type of business you will be running, whether it’s a product or service-oriented, you will need supplies, equipment as well as services yourself.
 Finding the right vendor with inexpensive but quality offerings will very much help with the bottom line.
-You need vendors that you can trust and count on to deliver on time and on the cheap.
+It would help if you had vendors that you can trust and count on to deliver on time and the cheap.

 Going into business may seem a lot harder than remaining in employment, but bear in mind, the success and financial security for you and your family and the help you could provide others by giving them jobs and helping the community.
-The greater the work, the greater the harvest.
+The better the work, the better the harvest.